Barracuda10/GTANoRandoms/README.md

 <br>
 <h3>Note:</h3>
 <ul>
-  <li>Always keep this tool activate while still in the session.
-Because turn it off sometimes can cause randoms to join.</li>
+  <li>Always keep this tool activated while still in the session.
+Turn it off can sometimes cause randoms to join.</li>
-  <li>Turn it off before hosting a job or heist that requires to launch session.</li>
+  <li>Deactivate it before hosting a job or heist that requires to launch session.</li>
-  <li>This tool might not work when using VPN or proxy.</li>
+  <li>This tool might not work while using VPN or proxy.</li>
-  <li>Due to game default set matchmaking on, this program will automatically deactivate while starting it and closing it.</li>
+  <li>Due to game default set matchmaking on, this program will automatically deactivate itself when starting it and closing it.</li>
   <!--<li><details>
       <summary>About different modes</summary>
   <li>This program default using Mode 1 and it need system firewall enabled, <br>If can not enable system firewall, Use Mode 2 instead.
 Mode 2 may require run as administrator.<br>